 A large envelope from Japan has arrived by courier today.
 It contains the anthology of poems from the Ito-en Oi Ocha New Haiku Contest.
 A letter in English lets me know that the 296-page anthology is called Free Talking – out of all those pages only 4 contain haiku in English and 2 of those pages appear to be poems by teenage Japanese!
 In fact, it seems that only 11 haiku are by non-Japanese.

-election day – the sparrows full of opinions
+election day –

 – Sandra Simpson

 And I’ve added a new page to this blog – Things I Like that will grow over time.